Tarekazabou/hotel-management-system/README.md

 ## License

-*(Optional: Choose a license if you wish, e.g., MIT)*
+*(tarekAZABOU)*

-This project is licensed under the MIT License - see the LICENSE.md file for details (if you create one).
+This project is licensed under the tarekAZABOU License .